americocunhajr/EPIDEMIC/paper/paper.md

 - Insert the last five days on the logarithmic scale, as it facilitates visualization in case of exponential growth;
 - Plot the predicted values within the estimated reliability envelope.
 Confidence band is 95%.

-The Figure [4] shows a forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
+Figure [4] shows a forecast graph of the total cases of COVID-19 in Brazil generated by EPIDEMIC.

 ![Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
 The gray color shows the 95% confidence band.]